fstnetwork/module-api/API_Reference/Campaign/createSmartTokenCampaign.md

 ## Parameters
 ### Request
   - **`id`** \<string>
-    - ID of the token to sell.
+    - ID of the Smart Token to sell.
 ID is a global identifier.
     - Required: Yes
   - **`name`** \<string>
     - Campaigm name.